Workplace is helping people innovate more, work faster and make connections on a truly global scale.

 This means that IGBP can keep the board up to date in real time.
-Even better – it gives the board an open and transparent way to give feedback and offer help when people need it.
-Opening these new communication channels have been instrumental in making sure everyone is on the same page.
+Even better, it gives the board an open and transparent way to give feedback and offer help when people need it.
+Opening these new communication channels have been instrumental in making sure that everyone is on the same page.
 And the organisation is reaping the benefits.

 Live video is another feature that is helping IGBP get more done.
 Prior to using video in Workplace Chat, teams had been using a different video conferencing platform.
 They'd found it incredibly difficult to get all the necessary participants on board.
 The HD video (with group video for up to 50 participants) enables IGBP teams to have better conversations directly via the desktop or mobile app.

 "We use events to schedule monthly meetings with our affiliates.
 The video conferencing feature makes it one seamless process."